-The limitation of applying the above propositions is that when the symmetric part of the Jacobian of the virtual system of a network is not uniformly negative definite on the entire state space \(D\), it is difficult to determine whether the trajectories of the oscillators in this network are confined in the contraction region of the virtual system.
-Note that we cannot say that a trajectory will stay in the contraction region at all future times simply because it starts there.
-One way to determine whether the trajectory will remain within the contraction region by the position of its starting point is to find a \textit{trapping region}, i.e, a compact subset \(N\) of the state space such that the flow of the system is inward everywhere on the boundary of \(N\), that is inside the contraction region.
-If we can find such a trapping region \(N\), then every trajectory that starts within \(N\) will remain there for all future time.
-These are discussed in detail in Section 4.
+The limitation of applying the above propositions is that when the symmetric part of the Jacobian of the virtual system of a network is not uniformly negative definite on the entire state space, it is difficult to determine whether the trajectories of the oscillators in this network are confined in the contraction region of the virtual system.
+Note that even if a trajectory starts in a contraction region, it may leave the region later.
+One way to determine whether a trajectory will remain within a contraction region based on the location of the trajectory's starting point is to find a \textit{trapping region} that is inside the contraction region.
+A trapping region \(N\) is a compact subset of the state space such that the flow of the system is inward everywhere on the boundary of \(N\), and therefore every trajectory that starts within \(N\) will remain there for all future time, details of which can be found in Section 4.